 Item Numbers 8. - 22.
 Current Annual Household Income.
 This section is used to determine the sponsor's household income.
-If your individual annual income listed in Item Number 7. is greater than 125 percent (or 100 percent if you are on active duty in the U.S. Armed Forces or U.S., other than active duty for training, and sponsoring your spouse or child) of the Federal Poverty Guidelines for your household size, you do not need to include any other household member's income.
+If your individual annual income listed in Item Number 7. is greater than 125 percent (or 100 percent if you are on active duty in the U.S., other than active duty for training, and sponsoring your spouse or child) of the Federal Poverty Guidelines for your household size, you do not need to include any other household member's income.
 See Form I-864P for information on the Federal Poverty Guidelines.